Mahesh Babu filmography

 In the wake of the failures of Sainikudu (2006) and Athidhi (2007), Babu took a long-term break from cinema for personal reasons.
 His next project, the fantasy action film Khaleja, was released in 2010 after significant delays.
-In 2011, he starred in Dookudu, which became the first Telugu film to gross over ₹1 billion.
+In 2011, he starred in Dookudu, which became the first Telugu film to gross over ₹100 crore.
+The film grossed roughly ₹112 crore by the end of its lifetime run at the worldwide box office.
+The film completed 50 days in 312 centres and 100 days in 63 centres.
 Businessman (2012), his next film, was well received and became one of the year's highest grossing Telugu films at a time that was particularly harsh on other big-budget productions.
+The film grossed over ₹90 crore in its lifetime at the global box office.
 The following year, Babu co-starred alongside Venkatesh in the critically and commercially acclaimed drama film Seethamma Vakitlo Sirimalle Chettu, which was considered the first Telugu multi-starrer in decades.
+Seethamma Vakitlo Sirimalle Chettu netted ₹38.75 crore at the AP/Nizam box office during its run, earning a distributor share of ₹51 crore at the global box office and was a commercial success.
 He then featured in Sukumar's 2014 psychological thriller film 1: Nenokkadine.
 Although Babu's performance as a schizophrenic rock star was lauded by critics, the film itself received mixed reviews and failed to recover its budget.
-Aagadu, his next release that year, suffered a similar fate, despite the film's opening gross being his highest at the time.
+Aagadu, his next release that year, suffered a similar fate,.
+The film received mixed reviews, with praise directed towards its music, cinematography, action sequences, and Mahesh Babu's performance.
+However, the complexity of the screenplay and its length garnered criticism.
+The film eventually became a box office failure.
+It won three awards from eight nominations at the 4th South Indian International Movie Awards and two awards at the 11th CineMAA Awards.
+Over time, the film was reevaluated and gained a cult following for its unique narrative, technical finesse and Babu's performance..1: Nenokkadine was released on 10 January 2014 across approximately 1,500 screens during the Sankranti festival season.
+The film received mixed reviews, with praise directed towards its music, cinematography, action sequences, and Mahesh Babu's performance.
+However, the complexity of the screenplay and its length garnered criticism.
+The film eventually became a box office failure.
+It won three awards from eight nominations at the 4th SIIMA Awards and two awards at the 11th CineMAA Awards.
+Over time, the film was reevaluated and gained a cult following for its unique narrative, technical finesse and Babu's performance..
+It was also listed among Film Companion's "25 Greatest Telugu Films of the Decade." despite the film's opening gross being his highest at the time..